-Black, Indigenous, and People of Colour (BIPOC) mental health professionals are underrepresented in Canada, so it's important for us to shine a light on professionals of colour with fascinating backstories and a host of experience!
+Black, Indigenous, and racialized mental health professionals are underrepresented in Canada, so it's important for us to shine a light on racialized professionals with fascinating backstories and a host of experience!

 Hi everyone, my name is Judy Lui, I'm a registered psychotherapist and the director of Your Story Counselling services, a clinic offering in person and online services for Individual, Couples, Family, Sex, and Trauma related Psychotherapy.

 We are proud to have a diverse team with us, as of writing this all of our clinicians identity as Black, Indigenous, and People of Colour (BIPOC) and many of us speak a second language.
 We also offer free/low cost therapy services for First Nations/Indigenous folks as well as refugees.
 We also run a therapist intern training clinic where the public can access therapy at a lower cost with our therapist interns.
 I myself provide psychotherapy services to individual and couples and also offer supervision services to other psychotherapists.